21epub/npm-link-peerdeps/README.md

 After answer prompts , It will do something below:

 - Npm link current library in library cwd
+- Rm peers from node_modules
-- Npm link library in Main project cwd
+- Install library to Main Project & Link it to Main project
-- Npm link peerDependencies from main project cwd ( To make this done , ensure that your main project has installed these peer packages )
+- Watch & re bundle library code

 To stop npm-link and return back to your library local dev :